4everland/official-website/content/articles/4EVERLAND_FirstLanding_Event_September_9.md

 - Email an invitation link to new developers to register from your authorized account
 - The invitee must click the invitation link and complete their registration to 4EVERLAND
 - The invitee must also have a git hub account registered before 8th September and must deploy one or more projects as per the deployment criteria.
-- Your valid invited developers/ total valid invited developers * 10 million = your invitation rewards.
+- Your valid invited developers/ total valid invited developers \* 10 million = your invitation rewards.

-***Reward count is based on a weighted average divided by the number of valid invitations during the event with the counted share of 10 million of 4EVER tokens at the end of the event.***
+**_Reward count is based on a weighted average divided by the number of valid invitations during the event with the counted share of 10 million of 4EVER tokens at the end of the event._**

 ### Development Grant Rewards

 20 million 4EVER sponsorship tokens will be available to qualified projects for their long term development.
 All 4EVER-HOSTING projects are welcome to apply for Development Grant.
 To be eligible for the Development Grant you will need to:

 - Connect your domain name to the project;
-- Add the text ‘Accelerated & hosted by 4EVERLAND’ on your website footer
+- Add the text ‘Powered by 4EVERLAND’ on your website footer
 - Fill this form: https://www.4everland.org/firstlanding/grants/

-***This event is valid until all rewards are given.
-Plagiarism and illegally copied project are not qualified for Grants.***
+**_This event is valid until all rewards are given.
+Plagiarism and illegally copied project are not qualified for Grants._**

 ## Terms of service